-The Office of Student Affairs is located in the Cobb building on the first floor.
-To reach the office, please call (323) 563-3343 or studentaffairs@cdrewu.edu.
+The Office of Student Services is located in the Student Center.
+To reach the office, please call (323) 563-3343 or StudentServices@cdrewu.edu.
 Office hours are Monday -Friday, 8:00 a.m. - 5:00 p.m.

 Career Services

 Career Services here at Charles R. Drew University offers assistance and resources to students seeking a job or internship, or looking to build their professional skills.
 The Career Advisor provides individual career and professional coaching appointments, workshops, and networking events.
 Students and Alumni are strongly encouraged to make an appointment with the Career Advisor regarding any career-related matters.